 Jose Dalisay’s novel Soledad’s Sister (2008) attracts crime fiction fans (such as myself) with its premise: The body of a woman identified as Aurora V. Cabahug arrives at the Ninoy Aquino International Airport from Jeddah, but the real Aurora is very much alive in a distant town.
 A body turns up, as it usually happens in conventional murder mysteries, except that it is in a casket and the handlers at the airport are oblivious to the fact that it has been violated.
-Or they may have assumed it to be just “one of over 600 overseas Filipino workers who return as corpses to this airport every year,” but they couldn’t care less: Their only concern is to do their job, which is to store the body in the warehouse until it is claimed by relatives.
+Or they may have assumed it to be just “one of over 600 overseas Filipino workers who return as corpses to this airport every year,” but they could care less: Their only concern is to do their job, which is to store the body in the warehouse until it is claimed by relatives.

 The “case” falls into the hands of a policeman, Walter Zamora, who traces the real Aurora and informs her of the body bearing her name.
 Aurora reckons that the body belongs to Soledad, her sister, who had used Aurora’s name in order to secure a job in Saudi Arabia.
 Walter and Aurora travel to Manila to claim the body.
 Here, as the background of the two characters are slowly being revealed to the reader (mostly through flashbacks to their own memories), and as it is manifested that the novel will not involve or revolve around any investigation of any crime, the detective/crime fiction form ends and the realist Filipino novel in English begins.